nathanieladiah/gymlog/README.md

 Next step is to focus on the history part of the exercises

-Need to display the Sets for each log for the exercise page
+Need to display the Sets for each log for the exercise page finished.
+Using django html templates

+**Create javascript to add active to sidebar depending on the page**

+**Journal Page**
+Using either a week archive view or a month archive view, probably do a month The journal link in the navbar needs to automatically have the month in the href, do a custom thing where the current month is available on all views (check auction)